-Now, for the first time, Lusknäppen is open to the public.
-During summertime, we present a café where you can sit down either indoors or outdoors, to have lunch, a cup of coffee and ice cream.
+Now Lusknäppen is open to the public.
+During summertime, we present a café where you can sit down either indoors or outdoors, to have lunch, drinks, coffee and ice cream.

 In the shade of the walnut tree, someone is waiting for you – a sculpture of the museum’s very own yard dog, Sickis.
 Sickis was once real, originally brought here as a gift to the founder of Nordiska, Artur Hazelius.
 The idea was to have Sickis stuffed and mounted as part of the scenography of an exhibition.
 But the museum staff took such a shine to Sickis that he was spared.
 He became a beloved yard dog, who still served, in a way, as part of the exhibitions – although very much alive.

 From the backyard, a new entrance takes you into the museum.
 The extension is designed by architect Lone-Pia Bach, and its artistic decoration created by Finnish artist Outi Pieski, with the work Two Directions, inspired by items from the museum’s Sámi collections.